HamzaKhan760/AIGenDetector/README.md

 # DeepfakeDetector CLIP Edition

 A deepfake detection system using OpenAI's CLIP (Contrastive Language-Image Pre-Training) as a feature extractor with a custom classifier.
-This project leverages CLIP's powerful visual understanding for detecting manipulated videos.
+This project leverages CLIP's powerful visual understanding for detecting manipulated images and videos.

 ## Features

 * **CLIP Architecture**: Uses OpenAI's CLIP (ViT-B/32) for robust frame encoding
+* **Images & Videos**: Works with both image files and video files
 * **Face-Focused**: Automatically detects and crops faces using MTCNN
 * **Testing Metrics**: Comprehensive evaluation with accuracy, precision, recall, F1-score, and confusion matrix
 * **Interactive App**: Includes a Streamlit web interface for easy testing